Uni-MMMU: A Massive Multi-discipline Multimodal Unified Benchmark: Conclusion

 \section{Conclusion}

 We introduce Uni-MMMU, a comprehensive benchmark designed to address the gap in evaluating the synergistic capabilities of unified models.
 Through eight diverse, reasoning-centric tasks, Uni-MMMU assesses models on bidirectionally coupled challenges where either generation aids understanding or understanding aids generation.
 Our novel evaluation pipeline scores both intermediate processes and final outcomes to enable fine-grained analysis.
 Our extensive evaluation of state-of-the-art models reveals significant room for improvement, highlighting common failures in precise instruction adherence, and spatial reasoning.
+To ensure full transparency and reproducibility, we release all code, datasets, evaluation tools, and judge configurations at \url{https://github.com/uni-mmmu/Uni-MMMU}.